Dance like We're Making Love: Composition

 "Dance Like We're Making Love" was written by Ciara Harris, Lukasz Gottwald, Theron Thomas, Timothy Thomas and Henry Walter, with production being done by Dr. Luke and Cirkut.
 Luke and Cirkut were also responsible for providing instruments and programming.
 Chloe Angelides provided the backing vocals.
-It was recorded and mixed by Eric Nealante Phillips at Eightysevenfourteen Studios (Los Angeles, California) and The Record Plant (Hollywood, California), while Ciara was pregnant with her first child, Future.
+It was recorded at Eightysevenfourteen Studios (Los Angeles, California) and The Record Plant (Hollywood, California), while Ciara was pregnant with her first child, Future.
 It is a mid tempo pop song that lasts 4 minutes and 16 seconds and has a tempo of 96 beats per minute.
 Billboard described the track as "bedroom-ready [song] with sparse 808s and snaps all topped by [her] eternally breathy voice," while Vibe felt the song is a "sultry, pop reprise of 'Too Close', Next's ode to sensual dancing."
 Caitlin White remarked that the song is "a restrained, adult perspective that veers away from pop and hip-hop in favor of EDM-ready drops."
 Lyrically, "Dance Like We're Making Love" was described by Rap-Up as a "baby-making jam [...] about getting it on with her man", while Mariah Sherman of Fuse defined it as "a makeup (or makeout!) jam."
 She continued: "'Cause once I'm turned on, you can't turn me off,' she sings before launching into a repetitive chorus of 'Let's dance like we're making love'."
 As noted by Nolan Feeney of Time, Dr. Luke production "sensually draws out its 'lo-o-uh-uh-o-ove' hook without sounding too pornographic."